mmomtchev/sqlite-wasm-http/README.md

 [![codecov](https://codecov.io/gh/mmomtchev/sqlite-wasm-http/branch/main/graph/badge.svg?token=SLQOP9XTEV)](https://codecov.io/gh/mmomtchev/sqlite-wasm-http)

-This project is inspired from [@phiresky](https://github.com/phiresky/)/[sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs) but uses the new official SQLite WASM distribution.
+This project is inspired by [@phiresky](https://github.com/phiresky/)/[sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs) but uses the new official SQLite WASM distribution.

 It includes a number of improvements over the first version:
 * Based upon what will probably be the industry reference (backed by SQLite and Google)